Multi-Agent AI Orchestration

 Forged in Rust.
 Powered by LLMs.

-A persistent background gateway that decomposes objectives, dispatches specialized AI agents, and orchestrates complex workflows — all from your terminal.
+A persistent background gateway that decomposes your objectives into dependency-aware task graphs, dispatches specialized AI agents, and orchestrates complex workflows — all from your terminal.

 Your AI Command Center